opencv/opencv/modules/imgproc/doc/feature_detection.rst

 :ocv:func:`HoughLinesP` for the code example.
 Also see http://homepages.inf.ed.ac.uk/rbf/HIPR2/hough.htm for a good explanation of Hough transform.

-.. index:: HoughLinesP

 HoughLinesP
 -----------
+Finds line segments in a binary image using the probabilistic Hough transform.

 .. ocv:function:: void HoughLinesP( InputArray image, OutputArray lines, double rho, double theta, int threshold, double minLineLength=0, double maxLineGap=0 )

-    Finds line segments in a binary image using the probabilistic Hough transform.

     :param image: 8-bit, single-channel binary source image.
 The image may be modified by the function.